Loo Hardy: Death

 Noa's body was found in her flat in Cleveland Square, Paddington.
-An inquest was held on 26 April 1938, which referred to her as Mrs Charlotte Levi.
-The Coroner found that she had been overdrawn at the bank, was behind on payments of rent, had received a final demand for income tax, and tradesmen were refusing to supply goods unless for cash; and that she had killed herself by narcotic poisoning.
+An inquest was held on 26 April 1938, during which she was referred to as Mrs. Charlotte Levi.
+The Coroner found that she was overdrawn at the bank, behind on payments of rent, had received a final demand for income tax, and that tradesmen were refusing to supply goods unless for cash; and that she had killed herself by narcotic poisoning.